 A little trick that’s sometimes hard to pull off is to vary the length using the adjustable size guard of your beard trimmer.
 This way, you can keep the areas of your beard you’ve noticed misbehaving slightly longer.

-If, however, you’d prefer an “all-in-one” trimmer that’ll allow you to trim your beard effectively, as well as your body, the Philips Norelco Multigroom would be a much better and more cost-effective option.
+An “all-in-one” trimmer that’ll allow you to trim your beard effectively, as well as your body, is the Philips Norelco Multigroom.
 If you need a trimmer or you’re just interested, take a look at it on Amazon.

 But getting back to the point..